muziejus/javascripting-english-major/4-functions.md

 1. Add functionality to the tip calculator so that you can enter “20” *or* “.2” for 20%, and the calculator understands the difference.
-1. Add functionality to the factorial function so that if the user enters 0, it calculates 0!, which is 1.

 </section>